Msheph1/WordGame/regular/README.md

 left to do

-replace previous letter when typing make sure incorrect class doesn't stay on letter after swapping letter test color coding / redo color scheme fix when typing fast make backspace go to previous moves add counter for incorrect letters add area to add starting guess letters add correct submission page add more boards
+replace previous letter when typing

+make backspace go to previous moves add counter for incorrect letters add area to add starting guess letters - want it to be like wheel of fortune add correct submission page add more boards

+test color coding / redo color scheme

 future
 add black squares